2026 Agenda

 Western Power

-Redesigning retail models for electrification and evolving household energy ecosystems
+Redesigning retail models for electrification and evolving household energy ecosystems (the uncomfortable case that the prosumer model is a dead end)

-Redesigning retail models for electrification and evolving household energy ecosystems
+Redesigning retail models for electrification and evolving household energy ecosystems (the uncomfortable case that the prosumer model is a dead end)

 Enabling state-owned investments to deliver system value and maximise grid resilience